kyma-project/kyma/components/directory-size-exporter/README.md

 For development, use the following commands:

-- Run all tests and validation
+- Run all tests and validation:

 ```bash
 make
 ```

-- Run the exporter locally
+- Run the exporter locally:

 ```bash
 make run-local